RJI news series

 RJI reports on a wide variety of topics of interest to the journalism industry — from how to integrate the use of drones into your newsroom’s information gathering toolbox to columns from working journalists sharing their years of experience.
 To help you find the information you need and share more like it, we collect related news stories into series.

-Innovation in Focus is a regular series exploring emerging technology and methods of storytelling for newsrooms worldwide.
-We will interview experts, test tools and provide our findings on a different topic each month.
+Innovation in Focus is a series exploring new tech, tools and methods of storytelling for newsrooms worldwide.
+We interview experts, test ideas and provide our findings on a different topic each month.
 Whether you're a one-man band or a large metro, this series will help you take the next step in innovative journalism.

 Post is a new media review program from InvestigateTV, Raycom Media’s streaming channel dedicated to in-depth and watchdog reporting.
 Post is presented in partnership with the journalism organization Investigative Reporters and Editors.
 The monthly program is taped at the Reynolds Journalism Institute at the University of Missouri, a partner of InvestigateTV.

 Is the First Amendment still relevant in the age of social media?
 How can we be sure that what we’re reading and watching is true?
 What can social media platforms do to curtail the spread of misinformation and lies?
 How can journalists make the best use of social media to gain audience and enrich their reporting while also protecting themselves from harassment?
 We explored these questions and more with journalists, social media experts and legal scholars.

 Five Missouri School of Journalism seniors helped advance new storytelling initiatives and business practices at leading news organizations as the latest group of RJI Student Innovation Fellows.
 Their projects ranged from creating Snapchat content intended to reach first-time voters to helping a product team use emerging technologies such as virtual reality to create content.